IvoNet/docker-java/README.md

 The run script will mount the folder you are currently standing in to the /project folder in the container, which is the working directory for the image.

+## Note

+The run scripts generated assumes that you have maven installed on your local machine in the `~/.m2` folder if not you need to adjust the `-v "${HOME}/.m2/repository:/repository"` part of the run.template.sh script in e.g. `-v "$(pwd)/.repository:/repository"` just be sure to add the `.repository` folder to the .gitignore file.

 # Troubleshooting

 It is assumed is that the `~/bin` exists and resides on the front of your PATH.